-In early years these folktales were available to very few people because they used to preserve only by tellinh and hearing.
-They could not be preserved for many years.
+In early years these folktales were available only to very few people because they used to be preserved only by telling and hearing.
+They could not be preserved in writing for many years.
 The following short description gives a glimpse of publishing history of folktales for common man.
 It is not certainly complete but it shows that publishing of folktales was somewhat aggressively started from the 19th century only.
 By the way the first printing started from Gutenberg Bible (40 pages) in 1450 - mid-15th century.

 The first collection of Russian folktales in English language was published by William Ralston Sheddan Ralston "Russian Folktales" (London, Smith Elder) with 51 tales in 1873.
 The greatest collection of Russian Folktales, about 600 in number, was printed by Alexander Nikolayevich Afanasyev during 1855-1863.
 From among his many stories 73 stories were translated in English as one book titled "Russian Folk-Tales" by Leonard Arthur Magnus and was published in 1916.

 I was very happy to see